viadataio/eins-documentation/GeoLocationTracing.md

 ## System Limitations
 As with any system, there do exist limitations as well as operation areas that could be improved.
 Most notably to this project are the following areas: the inaccuracy of the current geo-zoning system, the inability to account for objects on the ground and the lack of consideration of altitude.

 As previously discussed, the current implementation of the block system leads to variation in the block sizes as the zones move further away from the equator.
 This method was chosen due to its simplicity as well as its speed to implementation.
 However, in spite of this varying size, this should not detrimentally affect the values of the exposure risks, allowing them to be seriously considered for what they represent.
 As zones move further away from the equator, a small change in the risk of that zone will be incurred.
-However, when combined with the fact that this area is one of many areas that combine to give the overall risk, the level of inaccuracy that is as a result will not prove significant to affect the overall outcome.
+However, when combined with the fact that this area is one of many areas that combine to give the overall risk, tthe resulting inaccuracy will not prove significant to affect the overall outcome.
 However, a method of exact precision will be sought for future implementations.

-Additionally, this system cannot take into account real world objects such as walls, houses and other protective measures.
+Additionally, this system cannot take into account real-world objects such as walls, houses and other protective measures.
 For example, should a user live in an apartment block and their neighbour is positive and self-isolating, it is likely that the app will pick up that user as ‘high-risk’ despite the fact that they have not been in direct contact with that person.
 However, as the speed at which this virus spreads has been repeatedly made clear, even the boundaries of such an apartment wall does not mean that an individual is not still at risk.
 Notably, due to the nature in which the virus can linger on surfaces, this system will pick up potential exposure risks that many of the bluetooth collision systems would otherwise not be able to detect.

 ## Future Considerations
 In order to both overcome some of the limitations and improve upon them, improvements can be adhered to such as:  upgrading of the geo-zone system to account for the nonlinear aspect of longitude, improving the exposure risk calculation and utilising a ‘syncing process’ for the sharing of data instead of the current REST system.